Twitter RSS Feed Myspace Contact Shop Music About Facebook Youtube Home

 Each digipak was then hand stenciled and completed with a manufactured CD and a set of paper slips which go together, jigsaw-like, to spell out the song lyrics, thank-yous and album credits.

-Also includes download of the album in your choice of 320k mp3, FLAC, or just about any other format you could possibly desire AND a copy of my debut ep 'A Long Tiem Coming', while stocks last.
+Also includes download of the album in your choice of 320k mp3, FLAC, or just about any other format you could possibly desire.

 edition of 2000